New Zealand as a colony

 Capital gains and losses

 In 1840 New Zealand’s only sizeable European town was Kororāreka in the Bay of Islands.
-After British sovereignty had been proclaimed, Governor William Hobson established his seat of government at nearby Okiato.
+After British sovereignty had been proclaimed, Lieutenant-Governor William Hobson established his seat of government at nearby Okiato.
 He named the new capital Russell.
 But in 1841, Hobson moved the capital to the shores of the Waitematā Harbour, where he had founded Auckland.
 The site of ‘New Zealand’s first capital’ sank back into obscurity.
 In 1865 the seat of government was moved again, from Auckland to Wellington.